greggman/hft-jamjam/README.md

 All the machines are synced using a `SyncedClock`.
 Each player must turn on the volume on their phone so everyone can hear their drum.

+FYI: This is still a work in progress.
+Timing seems to be synced on iOS devices but not Android.

 Cloning
 -------